Portfolio > Organizations & Professionals > Kyiv Contemporary Music Days

 Things KCMD does are festivals, concerts of the chamber, orchestra, and electroacoustic music, video concerts, masterclasses for composers and performers, lectures (including video lectures) for professional musicians and a wider audience, and projects related to the development of the new music community.

-Throughout 2015–2021 we did over 150 events in Ukraine, Portugal, and Japan with musicians from around 25 countries.
+Since 2015, we have organized over 150 events in Ukraine, Portugal, Japan, Lithuania, and Germany with musicians from over 25 countries.

 Among the performers KCMD worked with are soprano Sarah Maria Sun, Gerald Preinfalk (saxophonist from Klangforum Wien), KONTRA Trio, pianists Ozgür Aydin and Antonii Baryshevskyi, musicians from IEMA—violinist Junya Makino (he’s also a co-founder of KCMD), flutist Yuri Matsuzaki, cellist Milosz Drogowski, Nina Janssen-Deinzer (clarinetist from Ensemble Modern, 2007–2017), and many others.